-- Any breach in the Terms and Conditions under which the Grant was awarded; - If the Clinical Trial has not started within three months of the agreed start date; - The work is diverging markedly from the original approved Trial.
-The Clinical Trial Grant Principal Investigator or an approved representative of the Administering/Sponsoring Institution must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
-There may, however, be circumstances in which the change is acceptable on scientific grounds; - Failure to submit adequate progress reports, or serious and unresolvable problems identified by a site visit; and/or - Work has ceased on the Trial/Grant, or the Principal Investigator has ceased to be actively involved in the project.
-FightMND must be informed immediately if this situation arises (see Terms and Conditions 11.2).
+- Any breach in the Terms and Conditions under which the Grant was awarded; - If the Clinical Trial Grant has not started within three months of the agreed start date;

+- The work is diverging markedly from the original approved Trial.
+The Clinical Trial Grant Primary Investigator or an approved representative of the Administering/Sponsoring Institution must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
+There may, however, be circumstances in which the change is acceptable on scientific grounds; - Failure to submit adequate progress reports, achieve milestones or serious and unresolvable problems identified by a site visit; and/or - Work has ceased on the Trial/Grant, or the Primary Investigator has ceased to be actively involved in the project.
+FightMND must be informed immediately if this situation arises (see terms and conditions 11.2).

-FightMND will endeavour to give 60 days prior notice before termination of a Clinical Trial Grant.
+FightMND will endeavour to give 60 days prior notice before termination of an awarded Clinical Trial Grant.

 13.2.
-If a Clinical Trial Grant is terminated, FightMND will meet costs properly and necessarily incurred under the Grant Agreement up to the termination date.
+If a Clinical Trial Grant is terminated, FightMND will meet costs properly and necessarily incurred under the grant agreement up to the termination date.
 However, payments will not, in aggregate, exceed the amount of the Clinical Trial Grant remaining to be paid at the time of its termination.
-17